makevoid/bitcore-lib-tutorial/Readme.md

 ```

-Creating a private key and sending a bitcoin transaction in 30 lines of code - youtube video explainer (WIP) #coding #bitcoin #tx #utxo #bitcoin-tx #bitcoin-utxo
+Creating a private key and sending a bitcoin transaction in 30 lines of code -  #coding #bitcoin #tx #utxo #bitcoin-tx #bitcoin-utxo

 ---